coyote in field

 Traps may not be set in trails or paths commonly used by people or domestic animals.

-There are no restrictions on the size or type of trap used as a water set, except that any body-gripping trap greater than 20 inches wide must be set so the trap is completely submerged under water.
+There are no restrictions on the size or type of trap used as water set, except that any body-gripping trap greater than 20 inches wide must be set so the trap is completely submerged underwater.
 A water set is a trap set in the water of a river, stream, pond, lake, wetland or other body of water so that a portion of the trap body is underwater.

 The following equipment is permitted for dry land sets.
 A dry land set is a trap set so that no portion of the trap touches the water of a river, stream, pond, lake, wetland or other water course.

-• Deadfall
+Deadfall trap.

-• Wire cage or box trap
+Wire cage or box trap

-• On private land, a body-gripping trap with a maximum inside jaw spread of 7½ inches measured parallel with the trigger
+On private land, a body-gripping trap with a maximum inside jaw spread of 7½ inches measured parallel with the trigger

-• On wildlife management and outdoor recreation areas, a bodygripping trap with a maximum inside jaw spread of 5¼ inches
+On wildlife management and outdoor recreation areas, a body-gripping trap with a maximum inside jaw spread of 5¼ inches

-On wildlife management and outdoor recreation areas, dry land sets may not be placed closer than 10 feet apart.
+Dry land sets may not be placed closer than 10 feet apart in wildlife management and outdoor recreation areas.

 TELECHECK and CITES TAGGING

-Harvested bobcats and otters must be telechecked by calling 1-800-245-4263 by midnight on the day the animal is recovered, before processing the carcass and before transporting the raw fur, pelt or unskinned carcass out of Kentucky.
+Harvested bobcats and otters must be telechecked by calling 1-800-245-4263 by midnight on the day the animal is recovered before processing the carcass and before transporting the raw fur, pelt, or unskinned carcass out of Kentucky.
 A hunter or trapper who wants to have a bobcat or otter mounted shall provide his or her name, telephone number and telecheck confirmation number to the taxidermist.
 Taxidermists cannot legally accept an unchecked otter or bobcat for mounting.

 Sample Trap Tags